This appendix describes some command-line options that can be useful when diagnosing problems with the Java HotSpot VM.

-This option is useful in diagnosing problems with applications that use the Java Native Interface (JNI).
-Sometimes bugs in the native code can cause the HotSpot VM to crash or behave incorrectly.
+This option is useful when diagnosing problems with applications that use the Java Native Interface (JNI).
+Sometimes, bugs in the native code can cause the HotSpot VM to crash or behave incorrectly.

 -Xcheck:jni option is added to the command line that starts the application, as in the following example:

 -Xcheck:jni option causes the VM to do additional validation on the arguments passed to JNI functions.